munichpavel/expat-fatcat/README.rst

      :alt: Updates

-expat-fatcat helps US taxpayers living abroad file their tax returns
+expat-fatcat helps US taxpayers living abroad file their tax returns by giving you automated conversion of payments in a foreign currency into USD using an exchange rate valid on the day of your payment, as required for form f2555.

 This `notebook`_ shows the main features of `expat_fatcat` on sample income and housing payment data.